 An exceedance of an ambient standard is the occurrence of a pollutant concentration that is greater than the numerical value of the standard for a period of time equal to the averaging time specified by the standard (see Table 2.1).
-A violation of an ambient standard, at a single monitor, is the occurrence of more exceedances of the numerical value of the standard than is allowed within a specified period of time.
+A violation of an ambient standard, at a single monitor, is the occurrence of more exceedances of the numerical value of the standard than are allowed within a specified period of time.

 An excludable exceedance is one that occurred as a result of an unusual natural or man-made event such as a severe drought, wildfire, tornado, structural fire, or temporary construction project near a monitor.
 The question of whether or not an exceedance will be excluded arises in determining the attainment status of an area.
 It is not a question of whether or not the exceedance occurred, but, rather, of what it represents.
-An exceedance can be excluded only after consultation with ADEM and EPA.
-Historically, there have been two instances related to this issue:
+An exceedance can be excluded only after consultation with the Alabama Department of Environmental Management and the Environmental Protecion Agency (EPA).
+Historically, there have been three instances related to this issue:

-- (1) EPA granted exclusion of Jefferson County's ozone and particulate matter data for May 13, 14, 18, and 19 in 1998 because of Central-American forest fires which affected a large portion of the eastern United States. - (2) JCDH requested that EPA exclude late season exceedances of the 8-hour ozone and particulate matter (PM10 and PM{2.5}) NAAQS on October 23, 2000, and October 25, 2000.
-However, EPA failed to respond to both written requests and in-person requests.
-JCDH, therefore, included these data as valid. - (3) EPA granted exclusion of Jefferson County's $PM{2.5}$ data for May 15 (except at Pinson), 22-23, 26-30 (except at Wylam on May 29), and June 1-2, in 2007 because of the southeast Georgia and northeast Flordia wildfires that affected a large portion of the southeast United States.
+(1) EPA granted exclusion of Jefferson County's ozone and particulate matter data for May 13, 14, 18, and 19 in 1998 because of Central-American forest fires which affected a large portion of the eastern United States.

+(2) The Jefferson County Department of Health (JCDH) requested that EPA exclude late season exceedances of the 8-hour ozone and particulate matter (PM{10} and $PM{2.5}$) National Ambient Air Quality Standards (NAAQS) on October 23, 2000, and October 25, 2000.
+However, EPA failed to respond to both written requests and inperson requests.
+JCDH, therefore, included these data as valid.

+(3) EPA granted exclusion of Jefferson County's $PM{2.5}$ data for May 15 (except at Pinson), 22-23, 26-30 (except at Wylam on May 29), and June 1-2, in 2007 because of the southeast Georgia and northeast Flordia wildfires that affected a large portion of the southeast United States.

 As cited in Section 5, the Birmingham area is currently designated as non-attainment of the annual $PM{2.5}$ NAAQS.
+Tables 5.5.3 (d) show that the North Birmingham and Wylam sites have violations of the $PM{2.5}$ 24-hr NAAQS for the 2006-2008 averaging period.

 The exceedances of the 8-hour ozone NAAQS for the three-year period (2005-2007) will be considered in the State's Contingency Plan to bring the area back into compliance with the NAAQS.
+However, violations of the ozone 8-hour NAAQS for the recent 3-year averaging periods are also noted in Graphs 5.5.2 and Tables 5.5.2.